 My first book, Hockey Night in the Dominion of Canada, (Lester Publishing, 1992) was an historical novel set in the early days of professional hockey.
 I’m also the author of Fever Season (Dundurn Press, 2009) an historic hockey novel for younger readers about the 1918 Spanish Flu epidemic and the cancelled Stanley Cup series of 1919.
-I have been working with Dan Diamond and Associates, consulting publisher to the National Hockey League, since 1996 and was a managing editor of Total Hockey (1998, 2000), Maple Leaf Gardens: Memories and Dreams (1999), 99: My Life in Pictures (1999) and The Toronto Blue Jays Official 25th Anniversary Commemorative Book (2001), as well as the annual NHL Official Guide & Record Book and many other titles.
+I also worked with Dan Diamond and Associates, consulting publisher to the National Hockey League, from 1996 to 2018 and was a managing editor of Total Hockey (1998, 2000), Maple Leaf Gardens: Memories and Dreams (1999), 99: My Life in Pictures (1999) and The Toronto Blue Jays Official 25th Anniversary Commemorative Book (2001), as well as the annual NHL Official Guide & Record Book and many other titles.

 As a freelance writer, I’m the author or co-author of many non-fiction sports books for children, including The Big Book of Hockey for Kids and the Hockey Trivia for Kids series (Scholastic Canada).
 My titles for adults include The Toronto Maple Leafs: The Complete Oral History (Dundurn Press, 2017), Art Ross: The Hockey Legend Who Built the Bruins (Dundurn, 2015) and the Canadian bestsellers Stanley Cup: The Complete History (Firefly Books, 2018) and Hockey Hall of Fame Trues Stories (Firefly, 2022).

 In addition to my “behind the scenes” work with TSN and CBC, in the fall of 2006, I appeared as a “Hockey Philosopher” in the CBC series Hockey: A People’s History.
 I also appeared in Vikings on Ice about the Winnipeg Falcons in the CBC Olympians series in 2000.
 Over the years, I have continued to appear as an on-air guest on many television and radio programs.

 I am a member of the Society for International Hockey Research, who honoured me with the Brian McFarlane Award in 2005 and the Paul Kitchen Award in 2016, and the Society for American Baseball Research.
 I worked for the Toronto Blue Jays ground crew at Exhibition Stadium from 1981 to 1985 and still have a champagne bottle from the club’s first American League East Division title celebration in 1985.
 I currently live in Owen Sound, Ontario, with my cat Odie, who is named after old-time hockey star Odie Cleghorn.